 For teenagers who love the books, the theatre show The Cursed Child is a must.
-Remember that in true J K Rowling style she needed to theatre shows to tell her story.
-Either take a weekend day or consecutive nights to see this show
+Remember that in true J K Rowling style she needed two theatre shows to tell her story.
+Either take a weekend day or consecutive nights to see this show.

 Random things to do in London with kids

-London is a great place for those that love outdoor swimming with lidos all around the city.
 One of the most central is the Serpentine.
 Although open year round it is probably best to wait for a nice day to do this one especially with the little ones in tow!

 For me London is the home of theatre.
 From musicals to Shakespeare, the London stage has something for everyone even the littlest theatre fans.
 Make sure you check what family friendly shows are on during your visit.
 At the minute I fancy Matilda and Aladdin.

-The Puppet Theatre Barge is a London institution. a 50 seater theatre on a barge has great shows for all the family.
+The Puppet Theatre Barge is a London institution.
+A 50 seater theatre on a barge has great shows for all the family.
 Located in little Venice!
 This is certainly one of the quicker things for kids to see in London

 When I used to work in Covent Garden the street performers in Covent Garden irritated the hell out of me.
 Now I am a mum I know how much my little will enjoy the street performers and we will become one of those families that used to irritate me.
 From magicians to comedians, there are street performances for everyone!